rpf13/Do-You-Know-It/README.md

 - Implement an API call the [opentdb](https://opentdb.com/) to dynamically fetch questions - built in directly to the quiz.
 - Give the player the option to choose the amount of questions, the different question topics as well as the level of difficulty
 - Implement a leaderboard BUT only if it is persistent and stored in a databease.
+- The javascript code could be optimised that an experinced user is no longer able to cheat and impact the overall results.
+Therfore the answer correct dataset should not be allocated in a "visible" way.
+Example from the function displQuest `button.dataset.correct = answer.correct`

 ---